 There is a low risk of avalanches in Annapurna Base Camp Trek.
-Or even during the avalanches season, the trekking community opens another route to avoid it.
-Also, be physically and mentally prepared if you are trekking in off season.
+Even during the avalanche season, the trekking community opens another route to avoid it.
+Also, be physically and mentally prepared if you are trekking in the off-season.

 There is a moderate risk of landslides and flash floods in Annapurna Base Camp Trek.
-So be careful if you are trekking alone or ask your guide about weather related risk before visiting the ABC.
+So be careful if you are trekking alone or ask your guide about weather-related risks before visiting the ABC.

 - How to Trek from Kathmandu to Annapurna Base Camp?